 Some doctors are now recommending a combination of symptomatic and holistic treatment.
 This combination therapy was where I personally chose to begin my treatment.
 Diabetic peripheral neuropathy treatment was soon going to give me my life back.
 I believed that 100% and I was correct.

 My personal doctor managed my symptomatic treatment.
 My holistic treatment was self-directed based on hundreds of hours of research.
-I was aided in my research by information I received from from many sources including the Neuropathy Treatment Group and The Neuropathy Solution.
+I was aided in my research by information I received from many sources including the Neuropathy Treatment Group and The Neuropathy Solution.

 In this article (and the linked sub-articles) I will look at the holistic treatments I discovered.
 I am not a doctor nor a nutritionist.
 Nothing I write should be considered medical advice.
 My writing is about my personal journey to stop the pain from diabetic peripheral neuropathy.